View our Covid-19 Response Learn More- Click to Dismiss

 Emergency Action or Evacuation Plans

-Learners with a life-threatening condition or impairment may require special health management outlined in an emergency action plan.
-Additionally, learners with ongoing health needs may require a plan to safely evacuate in case of crisis or disaster.
+Learners with a life-threatening condition or impairment may require special health management outlined in an Emergency Action Plan.
+Additionally, learners with ongoing health needs may require an Emergency Evacuation Plan to safely evacuate in case of crisis or disaster.

 Reviewing and Revising an Individual Health Plan (IHP)